-Lori Lite also has Indigo Dreams Kids Relaxation Music Decreasing Stress, Anxiety and Anger, Improve Sleep, Indigo Teen Dreams, Indigo Teen Dreams: 2 CD Set Designed to Decrease Stress, Anger, Anxiety while Increasing Self-Esteem and Self-Awareness (Indigo Dreams), Indigo Dreams:: Teen Relaxation Music; Indigo Dreams: Adult Relaxation-Guided Meditation/Relaxation Techniques decrease anxiety, stress, anger, Indigo Dreams: Rainforest Relaxation Decrease Worry, Fear, Anxiety, Improve Sleep, Well Being and Creativity, and Indigo Dreams: Garden of Wellness.
+Lori Lite also has Indigo Dreams: Kids Relaxation Music Decreasing Stress, Anxiety and Anger, Improve Sleep, Indigo Teen Dreams, Indigo Teen Dreams: 2 CD Set Designed to Decrease Stress, Anger, Anxiety while Increasing Self-Esteem and Self-Awareness (Indigo Dreams), Indigo Dreams: Teen Relaxation Music; Indigo Dreams: Adult Relaxation-Guided Meditation/Relaxation Techniques decrease anxiety, stress, anger, Indigo Dreams: Rainforest Relaxation Decrease Worry, Fear, Anxiety, Improve Sleep, Well Being and Creativity, and Indigo Dreams: Garden of Wellness.

 Be More Present.